rickydaricky/tock-bot/README.md

 3. Check "Enable Automatic Search"
 4. Set your preferences:
    - **Reservation Drop Time**: The exact time when reservations open (in your local timezone)
-   - **Search Before Drop**: How many milliseconds before the drop time to start searching (default: 200ms)
+   - **Search Before Drop**: How many milliseconds before the drop time to start searching (default: 0ms - refreshes exactly at drop time)
-   - **Maximum Retry Attempts**: How many times to retry if the first attempt fails
+   - **Maximum Retry Attempts**: How many times to retry if the first attempt fails (default: 0 - optimized for single-shot speed)
    - **Retry Interval**: How long to wait between retry attempts (in seconds)
 5. Click "Schedule Timer"
-6. The extension will automatically fill and submit the form at the specified time
+6. The extension will automatically prepare and execute the booking at the specified time
 7. You can monitor the countdown and cancel the timer if needed

+**Tock-Specific Behavior**: When scheduling a timer on Tock, the extension immediately navigates to the search results page with your preferences in the URL.
+When the drop time arrives, it refreshes the page to load fresh availability data and clicks the "Book" button.
+This is significantly faster (~1-2 seconds) than form filling.

 ### Supported Platforms